Wan Chai: Bar district

 The area towards the western end of Lockhart Road, including a small part of the parallel Jaffe Road, is one of Hong Kong island's two main bar districts (the other being the more upmarket Lan Kwai Fong in Central).
 Once considered primarily as a red light district, this area is now more diverse with bars, pubs, restaurants and discos.
-A number of the raunchier bars still remain, however, their doorways festooned with women from Thailand and the Philippines.
+A number of the raunchier bars still remain; however, their doorways festooned with women from Thailand and the Philippines.
 The famous novel and film The World of Suzie Wong sets many scenes in this area.
 The bar district has been popular with visiting sailors and navies, when Fenwick Pier, west of the Hong Kong Convention and Exhibition Centre, was in use as a military pier.

 Recreational activities

 Southorn Playground on Johnston Road (the tram line) is a meeting place for the locals in Wan Chai, particularly the senior residents.
 During the prime years of the British colonial administration, coolie workers would convene at the playground in the morning to await employment opportunities.
-In the evening, the playground became an open-air pitch where people sold food, performed magic and did kung fu.
+In the evening, the playground became an open-air pitch where people sold food, performed magic and kung fu.

 Some of those trademark activities still exist through today: senior citizens socialise and play Chinese chess, young people at school play football and basketball, ad-hoc street basketball games that attract flocks of spectators and players.
 Occasionally, the entire playground is used for carnival fairs, three-player drill basketball contests and hip hop dance competitions.